President: Lorenza CIPOLLINA - Mondelez Italia Services s.r.l Secretary: Adele SCICCHITANO

 1) Neutral Stabilisers: a mixture of ingredients with a stabilizing and emulsifying function.
 This category includes thickeners such as carob seed flour, guar gum and tara gum and emulsifiers like lecithin and monodiglycerides of fatty acids.

-2) Ice Cream Bases: powder mix bases for ice cream vary according to the measurements and ingredients that are present.
-Generally, they consist of a core of stabilisers and emulsifiers and other ingredients that have the function of improving the quality of the ice cream, such as milk powder, milk proteins, sugars and derivatives, fibre and plant-based proteins.
+2) Gelato Bases: powder mix bases for gelato vary according to the measurements and ingredients that are present.
+Generally, they consist of a core of stabilisers and emulsifiers and other ingredients that have the function of improving the quality of the gelato, such as milk powder, milk proteins, sugars and derivatives, fibre and plant-based proteins.

 Characterising ingredients for base mixes

-These preparations are typical in Italian tradition and are used to flavour ice cream and give its individual flavour.
+These preparations are typical in Italian tradition and are used to flavour gelato and give its individual flavour.
 They can be divided into:

-2) Characterising ingredients in paste form: these can be added to the bases before or after pasteurisation, in varying amounts depending on the strength of the flavour required for the ice cream.
-They can be divided into three main categories, based on their composition: fatty pastes, for example: hazelnut, pistachio, almond, gianduja and chocolate pastes; sugary pastes, made with sugary syrups, combined with, for example, eggs, coffee, mascarpone, concentrated milk, egg yolk, wines and other alcoholic substances, etc.; fruit pastes: made of fruit and sugars, citric acid, pectin, etc. They are used to supplement and stabilise the taste of the fresh fruit in the ice cream.
+2) Characterising ingredients in paste form: these can be added to the bases before or after pasteurisation, in varying amounts depending on the strength of the flavour required for the gelato.
+They can be divided into three main categories, based on their composition: fatty pastes, for example: hazelnut, pistachio, almond, gianduja and chocolate pastes; sugary pastes, made with sugary syrups, combined with, for example, eggs, coffee, mascarpone, concentrated milk, egg yolk, wines and other alcoholic substances, etc.; fruit pastes: made of fruit and sugars, citric acid, pectin, etc. They are used to supplement and stabilise the taste of the fresh fruit in gelato.

 Ingredients for variegates and decoration

-These preparations are used to garnish ice cream and bakery products.
+These preparations are used to garnish gelato and fine bakery wares and pastry products.
 They can be based on sugary syrups or honey, chocolate or cacao, coffee or infusions, dried fruit, fruit and vegetable preserves or preparations, fruit juices and pulp, candied or syruped fruit, alcoholic products, possibly integrated with food colourings and flavourings.

 Food specialties and ready-made foods that can be consumed immediately, respecting the tastes of consumers.